The Chow ring of the stack of hyperelliptic curves of odd genus: Preliminaries on -schemes

-where $S$ is a scheme over ${\rm Spec}(k)$ and $C\to S$ is a smooth and proper morphism whose fibres are curves of genus $0$.
+Recall the definition of the moduli stack $\cl{M}_0$ of smooth curves of genus $0$ whose objects are relative schemes $(C\to S)$, where $C\to S$ is a smooth and proper morphism whose fibres are curves of genus $0$.
+For us, a curve over a field is a geometrically connected, proper scheme of dimension $1$.
 From now on, the relative scheme $C\to S$ will be called a \textit{family of rational curves}.

 It is well known that $\cl{M}_0$ is an algebraic stack isomorphic to the classifying stack $\cl{B}\PGLt$, and thus isomorphic to the quotient stack $[{\rm Spec}(k)/\PGLt]$, where the action of the group on the point is the trivial one.
 In other words, the point ${\rm Spec}(k)$ is a $\PGLt$-torsor over $\cl{M}_0$.